Chapter 4

 gravitational waves in close orbit in a binary system of black

 gravitationally coupled black holes.
-Precipitation and fusion of
+Collision and fusion of

 Destruction and